 When you or someone you love has been involved in an automobile accident, there is a significant chance that the result will be TBI.
 According to the CDC, car accidents (between 2006 and 2010) are the third leading cause of these types of injuries and can result in death in serious cases.
 However, victims do have legal options to ensure they are financially whole after this type of injury.
 Victims are going to be faced with mounting medical bills for the care necessary after TBI, and an attorney who understands Hawaii personal injury law can help ensure you are compensated for your injuries.

-An attorney can help by reviewing your case and holding the person responsible for the accident accountable.
+A Hawaii TBI attorney can help by reviewing your case and working to hold the person responsible for the accident accountable.
 Under Hawaii law, victims have two years to file a suit in order to get compensation for their injuries.
 Typically, compensation will include recouping medical payments, lost wages, and pain and suffering within the compensatory limits set down by the state.
 Keep in mind—since Hawaii is a “no-fault” state, victims have the right to sue if they suffer economic damages of more than $5,000.